mjon/WildCounts/_count/how-to/how-to-intro.md

 ## 2. Learn the method

 Look at nature, not your screen.
 Your counting needs to be quick and easy and not get in your way.
-The best way to do that is to learn the WildCounts shorthand, whether you’re typing or speaking your counts.
+The best ways to do that are to type in <a href="../wildcounts-shorthand-intro/">WildCounts shorthand</a>, or talk notes into your phone with <a href="../wildcounts-spoken-intro/">WildCounts spoken</a>.

 <a href="../methods-intro/">Learn more.</a>

 ## 3. Work on your ID skills

 If you’re going to count a piece of the wild, you’ll need to be good at identifying your core species.
-The best place to build up, and demonstrate, your species ID skills is iNaturalist.
+The best place to build up, and demonstrate, your species ID skills is [iNaturalist](https://www.inaturalist.org).
 You can upload your own identified photos and audio recording to see if you’ve got your IDs correct, and you can help others to identify the species in their observations.
 Both are excellent ways to sharpen your species identification skills.

 <a href="../id-intro/">Learn more.</a>